jocrv/jocrv/README.md

 ⚡ Fun fact:

-- I love discovery how things are made.
 - I'm computer science student and academic researcher.
 - my first step was to have studied storytelling to tech five years ago.
 And I'm now ready for the second, third, fourth step.